Rafz9Abz9/AbzRecipe/README.md

 - Facilitated development by establishing a solid foundation for easy adjustments and styling later on.
 - Improved flexibility for changes or enhancements in subsequent stages.

+- NOTE: I had some issues with my GitHub and laptop which made it harder for me to work better on the agile methodology section.
+By the time I was able to sort it out, I had very little time.
+But this is what I was able to complete:

 ![image](https://github.com/Rafz9Abz9/ABZRECIPE/assets/126483536/5d46fe61-6c05-4e93-b010-00313d51b66a)

 ![image](https://github.com/Rafz9Abz9/ABZRECIPE/assets/126483536/2d28ed4d-a97c-4ab0-bc39-efa6fa6b44ad)